monash-human-power/data-acquisition-system/Raspi/README.md

 Running without the flags will lead to errors.
 See [this](https://github.com/node-serialport/node-serialport/tree/master/packages/serialport#raspberry-pi-linux) for more information about this.

 ## DAS Script
-The DAS script serves as the middle-man between the Teensy and the DAS web server.
-It enables the Teensy to send a string of data onto the Raspberry Pi which is then sent to a MQTT broker.
+The DAS script serves as the middle-man between the ANT+ sensors and the DAS MQTT broker.
+It allows the sensors to show up as a virtual wireless sensor module.